Oliverckb/Smart_access_control_system/README.md

 Step 1: Download the audio code from base station.

-Step 2: Insert audio line, volume up and play the audio from your phone.
+Step 2: Insert the provided audio line to your phone, volume up and play the audio from the phone.

 Step 3: Wait to unlock.